w4ilun/mashery-intel-xdk-demos/mashery.rottentomatoes/3.4.0/Readme.md

 SYNOPSIS
 ==================================================================
 This demo App provides a way to see the Rotten Tomatoes API in action.
-It's built using appMobi's Cross Platform Development Kit (XDK) that lets you create mobile apps for smartphones and tablets using standard web languages (HTML5, CSS, and JavaScript).
+It's built using Intel's Cross Platform Development Kit (XDK) that lets you create mobile apps for smartphones and tablets using standard web languages (HTML5, CSS, and JavaScript).